montlikadani/TabList/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to help us improve
+about: Create a bug report to help us improve our project
 labels: 'Type: Unconfirmed'

 ---